junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas swallows.
 "Thought I'll just go," he says simply.

 "Where?
 Why?"
 Dean's voice is hoarse.
 He moves into the room slowly, turning on the light.
-Cas sees he's holding two paper cups of coffee in a cup carrier, with a bag of breakfast.
+Cas sees he's holding two paper cups of coffee in a cup carrier, with a large bag of breakfast.

 Cas's hand hesitates around the duffel bag's band, tangling and fidgeting the band now, not trying to lift it up again.

 "I don't know."
 Cas admits.
 "Somewhere I can help with something."

 "You are helping.
 Plenty."
-Dean looks at the breakfast bag and the coffee for a moment, as if he's debating, and then holds them out, putting on the desk next to Cas.
+Dean looks at the breakfast bag and the coffee for a moment, as if he's debating, and then holds them out, putting them on the table right next to Cas.
 "You just saved me, remember?
 I wouldn't be alive if it's not for you."

 "You wouldn't be in danger if it's not for me," Cas says quickly, eyeing the coffee cups.
 It smells good, and fresh.
 And his mortal stomach is very tempted.
 He takes the coffee and starts drinking.
 It's still steaming hot, Dean must have got it freshly made just minutes ago.
-"Metatron needed my grace, that's why he did that."
+"Metatron needed my grace, that's why he did that.
+You're the collateral damage."

-Dean shrugs slightly.
+Dean shrugs carelessly.
 "Maybe.
 Maybe you're right, or maybe not.
 It doesn't matter.
-I swear to you, Cas, we'll figure out how to fix you, get your power back, stop Metatron and Crowley whatever they're planning on, and heal Sam, and if we still get time, we'll close the Hell."
+I swear to you, Cas, we'll figure out how to fix you, get your power back, stop Metatron and Crowley whatever they're planning on, and heal Sam, and then, if we still get some time, we'll close the Hell."

 Cas tilts his head in a small degree.
 "I think we should focus," he starts slowly.

-"Agree, I'll see how we can get your grace back first," Dean says quickly, more cheerful now.
+"Agreed, I'll see how we can get your grace back first," Dean says quickly, more cheerful now.

 "What?
-No, I mean, that would be nice, but it's not the most important matter right now, don't you think?
-We should focus on Metatron and Crowley, and Sam, and the world, before we get to the other minor inconvenience" Cas says, starting to sip the coffee.
+No!
+I mean, that would be nice, but it's hardly the most important matter right now, don't you think?
+We should focus on Metatron and Crowley, and Sam, and the world, before we get to the other minor inconvenience," Cas says, starting to sip the coffee slowly.

 Dean sighs wearily.
 "You know what I just learned from last night, Cas?
 If we're going to do this, there's something I need you to change."